 Share With Me: So, what did you think of this vegan pumpkin pie smoothie recipe?
 Do you agree it tastes just like the pumpkin pie you’d eat?

-Feel free to pin this post to save and share with others
+Feel free to PIN this pumpkin smoothie post to save and share with others!

 Kiran Campbell is a registered dietitian and entrepreneur with 13 years of experience.
 She has a degree in psychology as well as dietetics.
 She is also a proud member of the Academy of Nutrition and Dietetics’ and its Cardiovascular Health and Well-being Dietetics Practice Group among others.
 Kiran proudly presents and promotes the most up-to-date, science-based nutrition information on all things heart-related.
 She aims to serve not only individuals with heart disease, but also those wanting to protect against it.
 Learn more about Kiran by visiting her About Page.